learn-co-curriculum/curriculum-team/curtools.md

 ## (Optional) Markdown Editor

 We write, a lot, in Markdown.
 If you benefit from a WYSIWYG editor, use it.
-HOWEVER, make sure the code you check in is matches with our [style guide][].
+HOWEVER, make sure the code you check in is matches with our [style guide][sg].

 In general, you will need to do some text transformation (see "Powerful Text Editor") in order to make it compliant.
 Steven recommends learning to "read"